 Patch management is an absolute necessity but often overlooked service.
 With our patch management service, we can help you apply security patches so you can ensure the secure configuration of all systems is maintained.
 Create a system inventory and define a baseline build for all devices.

 #6.
 Managing User Privileges

 To establish an effective cyber security strategy, be sure that you are limiting the number of privileged accounts.
-By limiting user privileges and monitor user activity, you are creating a secure and compliant environment.
+By limiting user privileges and monitoring user activity, you are creating a secure and compliant environment.
 Another step is to control access to activity and audit logs.

 #7.
 Incident Management

 With a strong cyber security strategy, you are creating a proactive plan that should reduce the need for incident management.
 But, no plan is perfect.
-Which is why you should establish an incident response and disaster recovery capability.
+This is why you should establish an incident response and disaster recovery capability.
 Test your incident management plans.
 Provide specialist training.
 Report criminal incidents to law enforcement.